greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 --function-oids oids
 :   Dump the function\(s\) specified in the oids list of object identifiers.

-    **Note:** This option is provided solely for use by other administration utilities; its use for any other purpose is not recommended or supported.
+    > **Note** This option is provided solely for use by other administration utilities; its use for any other purpose is not recommended or supported.
 The behavior of the option may change in future releases without notice.

 --relation-oids oids
 :   Dump the relation\(s\) specified in the oids list of object identifiers.

-    **Note:** This option is provided solely for use by other administration utilities; its use for any other purpose is not recommended or supported.
+    > **Note** This option is provided solely for use by other administration utilities; its use for any other purpose is not recommended or supported.
 The behavior of the option may change in future releases without notice.

 -? \| --help
 :   Show help about `pg_dump` command line arguments, and exit.